“Kale is my best friend.”

 Garlic is medicinal as well, offering all of the following benefits:

 - And it also supports iron metabolism, helping to prevent and treat anemia, a condition that often coincides with autoimmune disease.

 As kale’s popularity has grown, more varieties are showing up in grocery stores and farmers markets.
 The two most common are Curly Kale and Lacinato Kale.
 Curly Kale tends to be a little more bitter.
 Lacinato Kale has a bunch of alternate names just to

 confuse shoppers keep us on our toes: Cavolo Nero, Tuscan, Black, and Dinosaur Kale.
 So, instead of going by name, a picture might be helpful (photos courtesy of the Territorial Seed Company):

-- If you’ve never had kale before, you’ll notice the stems are quite hard.
+- If you've never had kale before, you'll notice the stems are quite hard.
 Peel the leaves off the stems, and throw the stems away.
 Then chop the leaves into bite-sized pieces.
-The only chopping left to do is to peel & mince 3 cloves of garlic.

 - Heat olive oil in a large skillet or soup pot over medium heat.
 (I use a soup pot to keep the kale from flying around the kitchen during the “tossing” part of the next step.)

 - Add garlic and sauté for 30 seconds.
 Add kale and toss to coat evenly with the oil.